-Gill hits sparkling double century for India
+Gill hits sparkling double century as India beat NZ

 Captain Rohit Sharma, who has hit three ODI double hundreds in his career - including the record 264 - was the second-highest scorer with just 34.

-New Zealand could have dismissed Gill for 45 when he danced down the track to Michael Bracewell and edged through to Tom Latham, but the wicketkeeper put down the catch and was also unable to take the stumping chance with Gill out of his crease.
+New Zealand could have dismissed Gill for 45 when he danced down the track to Bracewell and edged through to Tom Latham, but the wicketkeeper put down the catch and was also unable to take the stumping chance with Gill out of his crease.

-After reaching his half century off 52 balls, Gill accelerated through his innings, needing 35 more deliveries to reach his century and 35 more to move to 150.
+After reaching his half century off 52 balls, Gill accelerated through his innings, needing 35 more deliveries to reach his ton and 35 more to move to 150.

-He then launched a brutal attack on the New Zealand bowlers in the final overs to go from 151 to 200 in just 23 deliveries, smashing 39 runs off his final 12 balls.
+He then launched a brutal attack on the New Zealand bowlers in the final overs to move from 151 to 200 in just 23 deliveries, smashing 39 runs off his final 12 balls.

-He hit Ferguson for three consecutive sixes, pulling one wide delivery over fine leg before two booming drives straight over long-off, to reach 200.
+He hit Ferguson for three consecutive sixes, pulling one wide delivery over fine leg before two booming drives over long-off, to reach 200.

 Gill also becomes the joint-second-fastest men's player to reach 1,000 ODI runs in just 19 appearances.